Taylor of Old Bond Street Oud Shaving Cream Review

 You can see the scent (Oud) was a definite winner for me.

-If you are new to using any TOBS products, this is a good choice, and if you already use other TOBS shaving creams, then you might want to give this a try and let me know how you get on.
+If you’re new to using TOBS products, this is a good choice.
+If you already use other TOBS shaving creams, you might want to give this one a try and let me know how you get on.